junxit/us-congress-bills-117/metadata.md

 - 2021-09-28 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-09-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 391 - 36 (Roll no. 303). (text: CR 7/26/2021 H3860)
 - 2021-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 391 - 36 (Roll no. 303).(text: CR 7/26/2021 H3860)
+- 2021-09-29 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.